muratkeremozcan/pact-js-example-provider/README.md

 PACT_CONSUMER="MoviesAPI" npm run test:provider
 ```

-#### Dealing with breaking changes on the Provider side
+#### Handling Breaking Changes

-When verifying consumer tests, we have default settings for:
+When verifying consumer tests, we use the following default settings:

-* `matchingBranch` *used for coordinated development between consumer and provider teams using matching feature branch names*
+- `matchingBranch`: Tests against the consumer branch that matches the provider's branch.

-* `mainBranch` *tests against consumer's main branch*
+- `mainBranch`: Tests against the consumer's main branch.

-* `deployedOrReleased` *tests against consumer's currently deployed or released versions*
+- `deployedOrReleased`: Tests against the consumer's currently deployed or released versions.

-When introducing breaking changes, we may want to to relax verifications and check against `matchingBranches`.
+For **breaking changes** introduced on the provider side, you may want to verify only against matching branches, avoiding failures caused by incompatible versions in `mainBranch` or `deployedOrReleased`.

-For that We use `PACT_BREAKING_CHANGE` environment variable.
+To handle this scenario, use the `PACT_BREAKING_CHANGE` environment variable:

 ```bash
 PACT_BREAKING_CHANGE=true npm run test:provider
 ```

-For CI, in the PR description we include a string and check the box.
-If it is unchecked or not included in the PR description, the env var is off.
+In CI, you can enable this behavior by including a checkbox in the PR description.
+If the box is unchecked or not included, the `PACT_BREAKING_CHANGE` variable is set to `false`.

 ```readme
 - [x] Pact breaking change